Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q38.
 Which is false for a member function of a class?

-- [ ] they can be defined only inside or outside the class body
+- [ ] Member functions can be defined only inside or outside the class body.
-- [ ] the can be made to be friends of another class
+- [ ] Member functions can be made to be friends of another class.
-- [x] they do not need to be declared inside the class definition
+- [x] Member functions do not need to be declared inside the class definition.
-- [ ] they need to be defined
+- [ ] All member functions need to be defined.

 #### Q39.
 Why is inheritance used when creating a new class?